 By Tanya Agrawal

-July 3 (Reuters) - U.S. stocks began the third quarter on a positive note in a truncated session on Monday, while investors awaited data for more clues on the health of the economy.
+July 3 (Reuters) - U.S. stocks were on track to begin the third quarter on a positive note in a truncated session on Monday, while investors awaited data for more clues on the health of the economy.

 Trading volume is expected to be light, with the U.S. market closing early at 1 p.m.
 ET (1700 GMT).
 It will be shut on Tuesday for Independence Day.